ml-archive/nodes-fe-readme/Documentation/folder-structure.md

 This will allow VSCode TS to highlight if any attribute types are violated or missing from the type declaration.

-#### Configs
+#### Constants

 The global constants and enums are defined in this folder.
 For example, an event status could be defined as following:

-> Do not add any components or logic in here, only simple files with constants, enums and configs!
+> Do not add any components or logic in here, only simple files with constants and enumss!

 ```tsx
 export enum EventStatus = {